 Disney World is a wonderful place to vacation as a family and a great opportunity to create memories together that will last a lifetime.

-However, Disney World is also a very, very expensive family trip.
+However, going to the Disney parks is also a very, very expensive family trip.

 There are not a lot of options when it comes to saving money at Disney World.